Mental Health Off Campus Support

 - Students seeking regular, weekly counseling appointments

-- Students seeking evaluation for disability accommodations
+- Students seeking an evaluation

-Finding community providers can be a complicated, challenging, and sometimes time-consuming process.
 The Office of the Dean of Students, through Case Management, is available to support students who are seeking off campus services.

 Please let us know how we can support you.